 “The Intensive Outpatient Treatment (IOT) level of care is designed to bridge the gap between medically managed or medically monitored intensive inpatient treatment and traditional outpatient services of low intensity.”
 (U.S. DEPARTMENT OF HEALTH AND HUMAN SERVICES, Public Health Service, Substance Abuse and Mental Health Services Administration, Center for Substance Abuse Treatment)

 Daypatient Treatment Programs are usually 6-8 hours long and start in the morning.
 Participants either go home at night or stay in sober living houses.

 Daypatient drug rehabilitation programs generally are best suited for people who:

-- Have completed a residential drug rehab program and need transitional support
+- Have completed a residential drug treatment program and need transitional support

-- Can not attend a residential drug rehab program but are highly motivated to be in recovery
+- Can not attend a residential drug treatment program but are highly motivated to be in recovery

 - Are living in a sober living environment but need more structured time during the day

 Because the treatment takes up a good portion of the day, you can’t hold a traditional 9-5 job during day treatment.
 However, some people will get part-time jobs in the evening or night so they can afford to have more time in treatment than they might in evening outpatient programs.